MartinaKostic/pokemon-explorer-app/README.md

   - Shows warning dialog for expensive operations
   - **Responsive**: Automatically adapts mobile vs desktop behavior

 **Why two different systems?** The basic grid hits a simple, fast API endpoint that gives you Pokemon in order.
 The filtered grid has to hit multiple different API endpoints and combine the data, which is much slower but gives you filtering/sorting capabilities.
+This architectural choice keeps the common use case (just browsing Pokemon) super fast while handling complex filtering separately when needed.

+Since this is a frontend-only app, I did client-side filtering.
+A **fullstack approach would definitely be better for performance** (backend could handle 1000+ API calls server-side, faster results, less browser resource usage, better SEO).

 **Why mobile vs desktop versions?** Different devices need different UX patterns: